paulnicolet/ADA-Project/design.md

 Look if tweet is along roads or train lines ?
 Look at [this](https://github.com/vasile/transit-map/blob/master/api/geojson/edges.geojson).

 ### Across borders ?
-Try to simply find user that post regularly in and out CH ?
-To get a rough idea of how much are the borders crossed ?
+*Try to simply find user that post regularly in and out CH ?
+To get a rough idea of how much the borders are crossed ?*

+- The problem of finding outgoing or incoming flows should be treated in the same way.
+- Consequently, we will need to build nodes for neighboring countries as well.

 ## Putting it all together
 *How to go from the tweets to the described end product?*